Insight

 3) Compelling relative value

 Loans have offered one of the best yields in fixed income, while providing downside risk mitigation by being senior in the capital structure and being secured by the assets of the company.
+Loans are one of the only asset classes that are still offering a historically attractive entry point, with spreads still wide of their long-term averages, compared to most fixed income spreads close to all-time tights.
 Loans have offered these high yields with no duration risk.
 In a recessionary environment, loans offer downside risk mitigation by being senior which means they are the highest priority to be repaid in the event of default.
 Senior secured assets may offer added risk mitigation throughout recessionary periods.

 Yields

 Current loan yields and spreads look very attractive both on a historical and a relative basis.
 A loan's yield is based on both coupon payments, which is the interest return, as well as on principal return.
-The average coupon for loans has been 9.24%, outpacing the average high yield coupon of 6.15%1.
-After averaging around 245 bps less than high yield bonds over the past fifteen years, this is the first time in history the average loan coupon has surpassed that of high yield bonds.
-It was only around two years ago when loans were yielding ~4.80%; loans recently have been yielding over 400 basis points more than that1
+The average coupon for loans is 8.81%, outpacing the average high yield coupon of 6.32%1.
+After averaging around ~170 bps less than high yield bonds over the past fifteen years, this is the first time in history the average loan coupon has surpassed that of high yield bonds.
+It was only around three years ago when loans were yielding ~4.80%; loans recently have been yielding over 400 basis points more than that1.

 Senior Loans: A Core Holding In Any Environment